ConfederacyOfGaia/Gaia/druid.md

 ### Circle of the Forest

+* Feel the presence of beings in the forest
+* Gain natural armor: cast barkskin $proficiency times
 * Photosynthesis at ~9th level, reduced requirements at 3rd
-* Feel the presence of beings in the forest
 * High level: establish fast travel places in forests, warp between them quickly

 ### Circle of the Beast